gwastro/pycbc/docs/workflow/pycbc_make_coinc_search_workflow.rst

 There are a number of requirements on the machine on which the workflow will be started:

-- Pegasus version 4.7.1 or later.
+- Pegasus version 4.7.1 or later (at least 4.9.2 recommended).

-- The bundled executables available on the submit machine

 - A gridftp server running on the submit machine